 In addition to her administrative background, Katie is a classically trained soprano and currently sings with and is on the Board of Directors of Ensemble Companio, an acclaimed touring chamber tour.
 After growing up in a children’s choir herself, Katie continued her training at Syracuse University’s Setnor School of Music where she received her B.M. in Voice Performance and was the recipient of the Patti Thompson Buechner Award for an outstanding vocal student.
 She also spent a summer studying opera in Verona, Italy where she worked with acclaimed sopranos Ashley Putnam, June Anderson, and Cecilia Gasdia.
 Outside of VOICES Boston, Katie was taught Creative Expression with the Boston Symphony Orchestra’s Days in the Arts Program, performs in the greater Boston area, and teaches private voice lessons throughout the year.

 Emily Vincent is a soprano, music educator, and recent graduate of Clark University in Worcester, Massachusetts.
 She graduated magna cum laude and holds a Bachelor of Arts in Music as well as Community, Youth, and Education Studies.
 In her studies, she focused on vocal performance and conducted research on fostering communities of acceptance and collaborative learning.
 During her time at Clark her performance credits include Rosa Bud in The Mystery of Edwin Drood, Rosie Hart in The Wedding Singer, Meg March in Little Women, and LeFou in Beauty and the Beast.
 Emily is the former musical director of The Clark Keys A Cappella group and former social media director of Clark Musical Theatre, Clark University Choirs, and Clark University Education.
 Emily also served as the assistant director and assistant musical director of VOICES Boston’s production of Goin’ Buggy!

-Emily has been teaching music and theatre the past five years to students of all ages as the Drama Specialist and program supervisor at Thompson Recreation’s Summer Camp and after school program.
+Prior to VOICES, Emily had been teaching music and theatre for five years to students of all ages as the Drama Specialist and program supervisor at Thompson Recreation’s Summer Camp and after school program.
 Emily is currently pursuing her Master of Music in Music Education at the Boston Conservatory at Berklee College of Music.
-Emily is committed to giving students access to inclusive music and theatre curriculum, as it is her favorite way to spread joy
+Emily is committed to giving students access to inclusive music and theatre curriculum, as it is her favorite way to spread joy!